 If I scroll down, I can see which keywords they’re bidding on and what their actual ads look like.

-I now know what keywords are worth targeting for my ads and what my target market cares about, when it comes to writing ad copy.
+I now know what keywords are worth targeting for my ads and what my target audience cares about, when it comes to writing ad copy.

 If you want to use organic search as a marketing channel, it helps to identify keywords that are bringing a lot of traffic for your competitors, but also keywords that have been ignored by them, too.